mariobgallardo-de/bees_breweries_case/README.md

 - The default Hive Metastore in Databricks Standard workspaces does not persist metadata reliably.

 **Mitigation strategy:**
-- A setup notebook runs at pipeline start
+- Setup notebooks runs at pipeline start
+  - databricks/sl_breweries/setup/01_silver_breweries
+  - databricks/sl_breweries/setup/02_gold_breweries
 - Databases and tables are created using `IF NOT EXISTS`

 This guarantees consistent execution even when metadata is lost between sessions.